Republicans pick up North Carolina Senate seat

 "We're going to make this country great again," Tillis said at his election night party in Charlotte, where supporters shouted "USA!
 USA!"

-Hagan gave brief remarks at a sombre gathering in Greensboro after calling Tillis to concede.
+Hagan gave brief remarks at a somber gathering in Greensboro after calling Tillis to concede.

 "Our work to improve the lives of North Carolinians and to build an economy that works for everyone isn't over," she said.